 Before you travel you should check you have valid travel insurance.
 Don’t be tempted to not declare health conditions to keep the initial premium down — it really isn’t worth it, as you might not be covered for related issues while you are away.

-For those managing diabetes with insulin you have to make a plan how to carry and dispose of sharps, especially if you are flying.
+For those managing diabetes with insulin, you have to make a plan on how to carry and dispose of sharps, especially if you are flying.

 Check individual airline’s websites for detailed information about declaring or carrying your kit, especially if you use a pump or continuous glucose monitor.
 You may have to tell the airline about your diabetes and insulin at the time of booking.